abdulsomod1/basketball-scoreboard/README.md

 # Basketball Scoreboard

-> chore: Project built with semantic html and some css styles and Javascript that contain more on addEventListener.
+> chore: Project built with semantic html and some css styles and Javascript that contain more on addEventListener and querySelector.

 ![screenshot](./app_screenshot.png)